Qualifying for an Absentee Ballot

 Who Can Collect and Drop Off an Absentee/Mail Ballot on Behalf of a Voter?

 Sometimes a voter is unable to return the ballot in person or get it to a postal facility in time for it to be counted.
 In these cases, the voter may entrust the voted ballot to someone else—an agent or designee—to return the ballot.
-Returning ballots for others is known as ballot collection or, pejoratively, “ballot harvesting.”
+Returning ballots for others is known as ballot collection or, pejoratively, as “ballot harvesting.”

-States may also restrict whether candidates or campaign staff can serve as a designated agent to return an absentee/mail ballot, impose crimes on those who violate ballot collection laws and more.
+- States may also restrict whether candidates or campaign staff can serve as a designated agent to return an absentee/mail ballot, impose crimes on those who violate ballot collection laws and more.
 States may also have different provisions for absentee voting in case of a personal emergency or for voters who require assistance.

 Find more comprehensive information on Table 10: Ballot Collection Laws.